-At 184 miles in length, the Thames Path follows England’s most iconic river from its source in the Cotswolds right the way to the Thames Barrier in London.
-Predominantly using the original towpath plus several bridges, the sign-posted path was designated a National Trail in 1989 and it has been hailed by Lonely Planet as ‘one of the top city hikes in the world’ – but here’s betting you’ve never even heard of it, right?
+The Thames Path follows England’s most iconic river from its source in the Cotswolds right the way to the Thames Barrier in London, predominantly using the original towpath plus several bridges.

 The path was conceived and suggested back in 1948, but it wasn’t officially opened for nearly 50 years; only after the persistence of The Ramblers.
 The delay was due to the removal of several ferries which had formerly linked the towpath.
 It wasn’t until one Rambler, David Sharp, drew up a preliminary route that the campaign was reignited.
 His research and unrelenting dedication ultimately saw the Thames Path open in 1996.